-1. Introduction: Basis of Cholesterol
+Basis of Cholesterol

-Cholesterol is a sterol found only in animals.
-Its value is found to be 140g in an adult man of 70kg body weight (2g/kg body weight).
-Cholesterol constitutes a very small fraction of the total lipid and it is amphipathic because its structure has both hydrophilic and hydrophobic ends 1.
+Animal cells essentially made up of sterol known cholesterol.
+Its value is reported to be 140g in an adult man of 70 kg body weight (2g/kg body weight).
+The total lipid constitutes a little portion of cholesterol and it is amphipathic because its structure has both hydrophilic and hydrophobic ends1.
 This structural endowment of cholesterol provides an enabling mechanism of transport along with proteins as lipoproteins or solubilized phospholipids and regulation after its biosynthesis.
 The cholesterol pool of the body arises from dietary sources, sources from extrahepatic tissues and from hepatic source.
-Cholesterol homeostasis in the body is critically maintained and regulated by the liver 2.
-The liver removes cholesterol from the body by converting it into bile acids, bile salts and unesterified (free) form of cholesterol in bile into the intestine 3.
-Human tissues are laden with cholesterol deposition owing from imbalances of inflow and outflow of cholesterol, resulting in health challenges such as atheriosclerosis (plaque buildup from fat deposit in blood vessels, causing narrowing of blood vessels) and subsequent coronary artery diseases 4.
+In living organisms, the liver critically maintain and regulate the homeostasis of cholesterol2.
+The liver removes cholesterol from the body by converting it into bile acids, bile salts and unesterified (free) form of cholesterol in bile into the intestine3.
+Human tissues are laden with cholesterol deposition owing from imbalances of inflow and outflow of cholesterol, resulting in health challenges such as atheriosclerosis (plaque buildup from fat deposit in blood vessels, causing narrowing of blood vessels) and subsequent coronary artery diseases3.
 Figure 1, shows various sources of cholesterol pool and tissues involved.

-1.1 Biological Functions of Cholesterol
+Biological Functions of Cholesterol

-The essentiality of cholesterol to life is without alternative as it is known to perform some important functions summarized as follows ^{5, 6}.
+The essentiality of cholesterol to life is without alternative as it is known to perform some important functions summarized as follows^{5,6}.

-✓ Cell membrane's structural architecture: Cholesterol is a component of animal cell membrane structure.
+- ✓ Cell membrane's structural architecture: Cholesterol is a component of animal cell membrane structure.
 At physiological temperature ranges, cholesterol in animal cell membranes is actively involved cell membrane fluidity, build up and maintenance.
-It adjusts the fluidity of membranes by interacting with their complex lipid components of phosphatidylcholine and sphingomyelin.

-- ✓ Precursor for Steroid Synthesis: Cholesterol serves as a major precursor for the biosynthesis of steroid hormones (aldosterone, adrenal gland, cortisol), vitamin D, bile salts and sex hormones (testosterone, progesterone, estrogen). - ✓ Transport of Fatty Acids: Cholesterol aids the transport of fatty acids to the liver in the form of cholesteryl esters for fatty acids oxidation.
-After the ingestion of dietary cholesterol within seven hours, cholesterol enables the transport of absorbed fat round body's tissues by lipoproteins' extracellular medium7. - ✓ Transport of lipids: Essentially, cholesterol as a component of lipoprotein structure enables easy transport of lipids in the body. - ✓ Signal Transduction: Cholesterol has been demonstrated and reported by several studies to be involved in cell signaling transduction and electrical insulators in complex with phospholipids as layers 8.
+Cholesterol is involved in enhancement of membrane flexibility when it intermingles with the complex formed from sphingomyelin and phosphatidylcholine. - ✓ Precursor for Steroid Synthesis: Steroids hormones (such as aldosterone, adrenal gland, cortisol), vitamin D, bile salts and sex hormones (testosterone, progesterone, estrogen) are biosynthesized from cholesterol. - ✓ Fatty Acids Transport: Fatty acids are adequately transported to the liver as cholesteryl esters, aided by cholesterol, for the oxidation of fatty acids.
+After the ingestion of dietary cholesterol within seven hours, cholesterol enables the transport of absorbed fat round body's tissues by lipoproteins' extracellular medium7. - ✓ Transport of lipids: Essentially, cholesterol as a component of lipoprotein structure enables easy transport of lipids in the body. - ✓ Signal Transduction: Cholesterol has been demonstrated and reported by several studies to be involved in cell signaling transduction and electrical insulators in complex with phospholipids as layers8. - ✓ Food Digestion and Absorption: Cholesterol is importantly involved in digestion of food.
+The excreted cholesterol by the liver as bile fluids (bile acids and bile salts) into the gall bladder breakdown fats by solubilizing them.
+In the intestine, absorption of vitamins A, D, E and K (fat soluble vitamins) and fats molecules are adequate by this action9.